 Sometimes, there is nothing more liberating than ditching your smartphone.
 Have you been thinking about trying a digital detox recently?
-Scotland is a fantastic place to try it out – spend a carefree holiday here ignoring the outside world, surrounding yourself with loved ones and most importantly, looking after your mind, body and soul.
+Scotland is a fantastic place to try it out – spend a carefree holiday here looking after your mind, body and soul.

-Staying fit and healthy doesn’t always need to involve the next best fad diet, avoiding yummy foods and enduring long, sweaty workouts.
-Instead, here in Scotland… swap a gruelling run for one of the many adventurous watersports on offer… swap a lacklustre salad for some delicious local produce at one of our farmers markets… and swap a gym class for a scenic coastal walk along one of the many preserved beaches.
-Scotland has an alternative for everything.
+Staying fit and healthy doesn’t always need to involve the next best fad diet and enduring long, sweaty workouts.
+Instead, here in Scotland… swap a gruelling run for one of the many adventurous watersports on offer… swap a lacklustre salad for some delicious local produce at one of our farmers markets… and swap a gym class for a scenic coastal walk along one of the many golden beaches.
+Scotland has an enjoyable alternative for everything!

 Of course, WiFi is available in most places you travel to across Scotland, so it is up to you whether you go completely ‘off the grid’… but we recommend that you do to get the most out of your digital detox.

-To inspire your digital detox, here are just a few of the incredible things to do in Scotland that will make you forget all about those demanding notifications, emails, messages, likes, apps, followers and +1s.
+To inspire your digital detox, here are just a few of the incredible things to do in Scotland that will make you forget all about those demanding notifications.
 Time to sign off, relax, and enjoy Scotland!

 Fuel your day